Best Pre-Workout Powder of 2022, According to a Dietician - NewsBreak

 3. Creatine

 Creatine can help add power to your workouts by producing and circulating ATP, the energy unit used for muscle contractions.
-It can also boost immediate power and explosive movements during exercise and training—particularly in the first 10-15 seconds of movement.
+It can also boost immediate power and explosive movements during exercise and training—particularly in the first 10 to 15 seconds of movement.

 4. Citrulline